-Action: Follow our usual procedure for recording and reporting this abuse where it is suspected.
+Staff are clear that they would follow our usual procedure for recording and reporting this abuse where it is suspected.

-Female Genital Mutilation (FGM) - Honour Based Abuse
+Female Genital Mutilation (FGM)

-Female Genital Mutilation (also known as female circumcision, cutting or Sunna) and that it is the partial or total removal of external female genitalia for non-medical reasons.
+Staff are aware of Female Genital Mutilation (also known as female circumcision, cutting or Sunna) and that it is the partial or total removal of external female genitalia for non-medical reasons.